Doktatech/pig-dice/README.md

-# {Pig Dice}
+# Pig Dice
-#### {A two player game for rolling a die and accumulating individual scores.The one who scores a preset score of 100 wins}, {04/02/2019 v 1.0.0}
+#### A two player game for rolling a die and accumulating individual scores.The one who scores a preset score of 100 wins}, {04/02/2019 v 1.0.0
-#### By **{Doktatech}**
+#### By **Doktatech**
 ## Description
     This game allows two users to compete in a dice rolling game.
 Each users roll values are accumulated co-currently with each roll.
 However, if a user rolls a 1, the score is discarded and he/she is forced to pass the turn to the other player.
 The second player consequently rolls the die till he/she scores a 1 or decides to hold his/her values.
 When a player decides to hold, they pass their turn to the other player with their cummulative score being added together unless they had rolled a 1.

 ## Setup/Installation Requirements
 * HTML 5 supportive browsers